CONTACT|HELP

 When do the training programmes' application and selection processes start?

-The Master programme application starts usually between April and June of each year (please consult Master programme first or second year description pages).
+The Master programme application starts usually between January and February of each year

-The Certificate programme application starts along the year depending on the modules offer (please consult specific module certificate programme description page).
+The Certificate programme application runs along the year depending on the modules offer.

 Am I obliged to have an English certificate to apply?
 How is the English level assessed?